Japan: Foreign relations

 Japan is a member of both the G7 and the G20.

 A member state of the United Nations since 1956, Japan is one of the G4 countries seeking reform of the Security Council.
 Japan is a member of the G7, APEC, and "ASEAN Plus Three", and is a participant in the East Asia Summit.
 It is the world's fifth-largest donor of official development assistance, donating US$9.2 billion in 2014.
 In 2024, Japan had the fourth-largest diplomatic network in the world.
 Japan is widely considered to be a great power due to its economic power and political, cultural, and military influence.

 Japan has close economic and military relations with the United States, with which it maintains a security alliance.
 The United States is a major market for Japanese exports and a major source of Japanese imports, and is committed to defending the country, with military bases in Japan.
 In 2016, Japan announced the Free and Open Indo-Pacific vision, which frames its regional policies.
 Japan is also a member of the Quadrilateral Security Dialogue ("the Quad"), a multilateral security dialogue reformed in 2017 aiming to limit Chinese influence in the Indo-Pacific region, along with the United States, Australia, and India.

 Japan is engaged in several territorial disputes with its neighbors.
 It contests Russia's control of the Southern Kuril Islands, which were occupied by the Soviet Union in 1945.
 South Korea's control of the Liancourt Rocks is acknowledged but not accepted as they are claimed by Japan.
-Japan has strained relations with China and Taiwan over the Senkaku Islands and the status of Okinotorishima.
+Japan's relations with China are marked by both deep economic ties as well as tensions over Taiwan, security, and the Senkaku Islands.